Bo Xiong

 Postdoc @ Stanford University

 I am a Postdoctoral Scholar in AI at Stanford University, under the supervision of Prof. Mark Musen.
 Prior to that, I received my Ph.D. (with summa cum laude) in computer science at University of Stuttgart, Germany and the Intl.
 Max Plank Research School for Intelligent Systems (IMPRS-IS), under the supervision of Prof. Steffen Staab.
 My PhD was funded by the Marie Skłodowska-Curie PhD Fellowship.
-I was an associate member of the TrustAGI Lab at Griffith, Australia, advised by Prof. Shirui Pan.
+I was also an associate member of the TrustAGI Lab advised by Prof. Shirui Pan.
 I have published 20+ papers and/or served as PC in premier AI conferences such as NeurIPS, ICLR, KDD, ACL, WWW, EMNLP, NAACL, SIGIR, AAAI, ECAI, ISWC, etc., and received the Best Student Paper Award of ISWC’22.

 Recent News